 As mentioned before, we’d have loved the inclusion of Arctic’s MX-5 Thermal Paste in place of the MX-4, seeing that they already include the MX-5 in the larger siblings of the Liquid Freezer II 120.
 However, for this price, we’ll just turn a blind eye to this minor omission.
 Finally, Arctic should’ve increased the length of the tubing so as to make installations easier for large PC cases.

 Let’s assume you have a miniature or medium-sized PC.
 If you can forgive the absence of RGB, there’s absolutely no reason to look further than the Liquid Freezer II 120.
 Arctic has a winner on its hand, offering top-of-the-line cooling performance at virtually inaudible sound levels, incorporated within a maintenance-free closed loop.
-You’re even allotted decent room for overclocking, should you feel the urge to ramp up your CPU settings.
-Backed up by Arctic’s reputed warranty and comprehensive after-sales support, we think you’ll get the gist about what’s to follow.
+You’re even allotted decent room for overclocking should you feel the urge to ramp up your CPU settings.
+Backed up by Arctic’s reputed warranty and comprehensive after-sales support, we think you’ll get the gist of what’s to follow.

 Giving you the best bang for your buck, we’re happy to announce that the Arctic Liquid Freezer II 120 officially takes the crown as the Best 120mm AIO Liquid Cooler in 2023, joining its larger siblings who have multiple awards of their own, thanks to Arctic’s stellar in-house machinery, design, performance and warranty.